 • For employment, to volunteer or participate in essential functions; or

 • To utilize any services or products provided by essential business services;

 • And for employment, if as a sole proprietor or family-owned business, work is conducted in a separate office space from your home and the business is not open to serve the public.

-- Governor Doug Ducey's last news conference regarding the COVID-19 public health emergency took place on Thursday, July 9.
+- Governor Doug Ducey's last press event regarding the COVID-19 public health emergency took place on Thursday, August 20.
 You can click here to watch it.